 19. Master Yi

-Rushing into the backline to obliterate squishy damage dealers is also incredibly easy thanks to Yi’s ultimate, so don’t be afraid to collapse on priority targets when they overstay their welcome.
+Rushing into the backline to obliterate squishy damage dealers is simple thanks to Yi’s ultimate, so don’t be afraid to collapse on priority targets when they overstay their welcome.
 The Wuju Bladesman may not be the most mechanically impressive champion on the list, but he can be really difficult to shut down when he manages to get a few early kills.